Rheem/Ruud Furnace Error Codes and Troubleshooting

 Condensate Drain: A Rheem/Ruud-Specific Check

 High-efficiency Rheem and Ruud furnaces (90%+ AFUE) produce condensate — water vapor that drains through a PVC drain line.
 If this line clogs, it backs up into the pressure switch hose and triggers a pressure switch fault (2 flashes).
 Check the condensate drain line for kinks, clogs, or frozen sections.
-A clogged drain is a common Wisconsin winter problem and is often cleared with warm water or a wet/dry vacuum.
+A clogged drain is a common Wisconsin winter problem — the drain line often exits into a utility sink, floor drain, or exterior — and is frequently cleared with warm water or a wet/dry vacuum.
+Keeping the condensate drain clear is one of the simplest ways to prevent no-heat calls during Wisconsin winters.

 What Homeowners Can Check

-Vents and registers: Ensure all supply registers throughout the home are open and that return air vents are not blocked.
+Vents and registers: Ensure all supply registers throughout the home are open and that return air vents are not blocked by furniture, rugs, or debris.
+Closed or obstructed registers reduce airflow and can trigger overheating faults.

 Power: Check the circuit breaker and the furnace power switch.
-A common source of confusion is the wall switch near the furnace being accidentally turned off — it looks like a light switch.
+A common source of confusion is the wall switch near the furnace being accidentally turned off — it looks like a light switch and is frequently bumped off by family members unfamiliar with its function.

 When to Call a Professional